Helping Individuals of All Ages and Backgrounds with Intellectual & Developmental Disabilities Lead Fulfilling Lives

 - Help with everyday activities like preparing meals, bathing, or feeding your child

 - Change to make your home more accessible for your child

 - Help with behavior challenges

 These supports might include:

-- Support with everyday activities like bathing, dressing, shopping, making meals, managing your money, and help with behavior and communication challenges
+- Support with everyday activities like bathing, dressing, shopping, making meals, and managing your money, and help with behavior and communication challenges

 - Support while out in the community and transportation for access

-- Support find and keep employment
+- Support finding and keeping employment

-Additionally, we provide access to residential services for those eligible, assistance in crisis situations, and protective services.
+Additionally, we provide access to residential services for those eligible, assistance in crisis situations and protective services.

 Respect People: We respect people’s rights and choices and their rights to make choices.
 This includes the right to privacy and confidentiality.
 We honor the worth and dignity of all individuals.
 The people who have to live with the decision should make the decision.
 Our role is to offer support, information, counsel, and options.